prajapatin/personalwebsite/source/_posts/2026-04-25-ai-agent-long-term-memory-with-hindsight.md

 ### The Code: Implementing Hindsight Tools

 The project uses an abstract LLM factory (`llm_provider.py`), allowing you to easily switch between OpenAI, Groq, or local Ollama models.
-To give our LangChain agents memory, we wrap the `hindsight_client` Python SDK into LangChain `@tool` decorators.
+To give our LangGraph agents memory, we wrap the `hindsight_client` Python SDK into LangChain `@tool` decorators.

 Here is how we implement the three core memory functions as factory functions that bind to a specific agent's `bank_id`: